OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-03.md

 ## Romans 3:1

-Then what advantage does the Jew have?
+What advantage, then, does the Jew have?
 Or what is the benefit of circumcision?

 ## Romans 3:2

-Much in every way.
-First of all, they were entrusted with the oracles of God.
+Much in every respect!
+First of all, they have been entrusted with the very words of God.

 ## Romans 3:3

-What then?
-If some did not believe, their unbelief will not nullify the faithfulness of God, will it?
+What if some did not believe?
+Will their lack of faith nullify God’s faithfulness?

 ## Romans 3:4

-Far from it!
-Rather, God must prove true, though every person be found a liar, as it is written:
+Certainly not!
+Let God be true, and every person a liar, as it is written:

-> “That You may be justified in Your words,
+> “So that you may be justified in your words
-> And prevail when You are judged.”
+> and prevail when you are judged.”

 ## Romans 3:5

-But if our unrighteousness demonstrates the righteousness of God, what shall we say?
-That God, who inflicts wrath, is not unrighteous, is He?
-(I am speaking in human terms.)
+But if our unrighteousness highlights God’s righteousness, what shall we say?
+That God is unjust in bringing his wrath upon us?
+(I speak from a human perspective.)

 ## Romans 3:6

-Far from it!
-For otherwise, how will God judge the world?
+Certainly not!
+For if that were the case, how could God judge the world?

 ## Romans 3:7

-But if through my lie the truth of God abounded to His glory, why am I still being judged as a sinner?
+But if through my falsehood God’s truthfulness increases to his glory, why am I still judged as a sinner?

 ## Romans 3:8

-And why not say—as we are slanderously reported, and as some claim that we say—“Let us do evil that good may come”?
+And why not say—as we are slanderously reported as saying—“Let us do evil that good may come”?
 Their condemnation is just.

 ## Romans 3:9

 What then?
-Are we better than they?
-Not at all; for we have already charged that both Jews and Greeks are all under sin.
+Are we any better off?
+Not at all!
+For we have already charged that both Jews and Greeks are all under the power of sin.

 ## Romans 3:10

 As it is written:

-> “There is no righteous person, not even one;
+> “There is no one righteous, not even one;

 ## Romans 3:11

-> There is no one who understands,
+> there is no one who understands;
-> There is no one who seeks out God;
+> there is no one who seeks God.

 ## Romans 3:12

-> They have all turned aside, together they have become corrupt;
+> All have turned away, they have together become worthless;
-> There is no one who does good,
+> there is no one who does good,
-> There is not even one.”
+> not even one.”

 ## Romans 3:13

-> “Their throat is an open grave,
+> “Their throats are open graves;
-> With their tongues they keep deceiving,”
+> with their tongues they keep deceiving.”
-> “The venom of asps is under their lips”;
+> “The poison of vipers is on their lips.”

 ## Romans 3:14

-> “Their mouth is full of cursing and bitterness”;
+> “Their mouths are full of cursing and bitterness.”

 ## Romans 3:15

-> “Their feet are swift to shed blood,
+> “Their feet are swift to shed blood;

 ## Romans 3:16

-> Destruction and misery are in their paths,
+> ruin and misery are in their ways,

 ## Romans 3:17

-> And they have not known the way of peace.”
+> and the way of peace they have not known.”

 ## Romans 3:18